Heratiki/vramgeist/README.md

 - **Dependency errors:**
   Install missing dependencies with `uv pip install .`
 - **Interactive browser issues:**
-  Make sure your terminal supports prompt_toolkit and Unicode.
+  Make sure your terminal supports `textual` (modern terminal emulators) and Unicode.
+If you encounter rendering issues, try a different terminal or update your `textual`/`rich` versions.

 ## Contributing